 Temple of Literature

-The Temple of Literature was built in 1070 under Emperor Ly Thanh Tong and is a place of worship of Confucius, honors Viet Nam’s finest intellectuals and men of literary accomplishment.
-At this time, the entrance was only granted to the king’s son and noble families but after 1442, the Temple of Literature accepted the children of civilians with excellent academic ability.
+The Temple of Literature was built in 1070 under Emperor Ly Thanh Tong and is a place of worship of Confucius, honoring Viet Nam’s finest intellectuals and men of literary accomplishment.
+At the time, entrance was granted only to the king’s sons and noble

-Address: 58 P. Quoc Tu Giam, Van Mieu, Dong Da District.
+Address: 58 P. Quoc Tu Giam, Van Mieu – Quoc Tu Giam Ward.

 Tran Quoc Pagoda

-Bodhi tree in Tran Quoc PagodaThis stupa was symmetrically erected with a large Bodhi tree, given by the President of India when he visited Hanoi in 1959, which taken as cutting of the original tree in Bodh Gaya, India under which the Buddha sat and achieved enlightenment.
-Inside, there is a precious statue of Sakyamuni Buddha entering Nirvana, which is a masterpiece of Vietnamese sculptural art.
-A stela dating from 1639 tells the story of this pagoda.
-At the main shrine, the visitors are given incense to be burned.
-Visitors to the shrine also give offerings like food or small amounts of money as a present for the gods to give themselves good luck.
+This stupa was symmetrically erected with a large Bodhi tree, a gift from the President of India when he visited Hanoi in 1959, taken from the original tree in Bodh Gaya, India, under which the Buddha sat and achieved enlightenment.
+Inside, there is a precious statue of Sakyamuni Buddha entering Nirvana, a masterpiece of Vietnamese sculpture.
+A stela dating to 1639 recounts the history of this pagoda.
+At the main shrine, visitors are given incense to burn.
+Visitors to the shrine also make offerings such as food or small amounts of money as a gift to the gods to bring them good luck.

 President Ho Chi Minh’s Mausoleum

-The Mausoleum closes two days a week, Friday and Monday.
-Also, it opens from 7:30 – 10:30 on Tuesday, Wednesday, Thursday, and from 7:30 – 11:00 Saturday and Sunday.
+The Mausoleum closes on Friday and Monday.
+Also, it opens from 7:30 – 10:30 on Tuesday, Wednesday, Thursday, and from 7:30 – 11:00 on Saturday and Sunday.

-Address: 01 Hung Vuong, Dien Bien, Ba Dinh District.
+Address: 01 Hung Vuong, Ba Dinh Ward.

 Co Loa Citadel

 Co Loa Citadel is perhaps the most ancient citadel in Vietnam.
 It remained an important political center of the Vietnamese people until the 10th century.
+According to folklore, it was built by An Duong Vuong in the 3rd century BC as the capital of the Au Lac

-According to folklore, it was built by An Duong Vuong in the 3rd century BC to be the capital of Au Lac Kingdom (the name of Vietnam at the time).
-The site was build according to a helical design and was surrounded by three ramparts and a deep moat.
+Kingdom (the name of Vietnam at the time).
+The site was built on a helical design and surrounded by three ramparts and a deep moat.

 The remains of the citadel are located on the same site where archaeologists have found tens of thousands of bronze arrowheads, iron axes, and animal bones.
-Close to the citadel are the remains of Co Loa Communal House, a temple devoted to the cult of Princess My Chau and An Duong Vuong a King who loved his daughter with all his heart but lacking vigilance, left Co Loa and lost both his family and his country.
+Close to the citadel are the remains of Co Loa Communal House, a temple devoted to the cult of Princess My Chau, and An Duong Vuong, a King who loved his daughter with all his heart but, lacking vigilance, left Co Loa and lost both his family and his country.

-Location: Thon Chua, Dong Anh District.
+Location: Chua Village, Dong Anh Commune.

 One Pillar Pagoda

-The original name of the One Pillar Pagoda was Dien Huu Pagoda which literally means “long-lasting happiness and good luck”.
-The pagoda is located in the western part of the city on Ong Ich Khiem St., near Ho Chi Minh’s Mausoleum.
-It was first built in 1049, during the reign of Emperor Ly Thai Tong, who had no children, often went to pagodas to pray to Buddha for a son.
+1049, during the reign of Emperor Ly Thai Tong, who had no children, often went to pagodas to pray to Buddha for a son.
 One night, he dreamed that he was granted a private audience with Buddha.
-Buddha seated on a lotus flower in square-shaped lotus pond on the western side of Thang Long Citadel gave the king a baby boy.
-Months later, when the queen gave birth t a male child, the Emperor ordered the construction of a pagoda supported by only one pillar to resemble the lotus seat of his dream in the honor of Buddha.
+Buddha, seated on a lotus flower in a square-shaped lotus pond on the western side of Thang Long Citadel, gave the king a baby boy.

 Imperial Citadel of Thang Long

-Imperial Citadel of Thang LongThang Long Imperial Citadel is a world cultural heritage located in the heart of Hanoi and has a history of more than 1,300 years.
-This place contains unique relics, demonstrating the history of Vietnamese people through many eras.
+Thang Long Imperial Citadel is a World Cultural Heritage site located in the heart of Hanoi and has a history of more than 1,300 years.
+This place contains unique relics that demonstrate the history of the Vietnamese people across many eras.

-Address: 19C Hoang Dieu, Dien Ban, Ba Dinh.
+Address: 19C Hoang Dieu, Ba Dinh Ward.

 St. Joseph’s Cathedral

-St. Joseph's CathedralThe Cathedral is the most beautiful churches and is also the Cathedral of the Archdiocese of Hanoi.
-The church is designed in the European medieval Gothic architectural style, which was very popular in the 12th century.
-The main construction materials of the church were terracotta bricks and walls plastered with paper.
-The church is 64.5m long, 20.5m wide and has two 31.5m high bell towers with heavy stone pillars at four corners.
+the church were terracotta bricks and walls plastered with paper.
+The church is 64.5m long and 20.5m wide, with two 31.5m-high bell towers and heavy stone pillars at four corners.
 At the top is a stone cross.
-The doors and all windows were designed according to Gothic art, combined with beautiful and harmonious stained glass paintings of Saints, creating a source of natural light inside the church.
+The doors and all windows were designed in the Gothic style, combined with beautiful, harmonious stained-glass paintings of Saints, creating a source of natural light inside the church.
 The sanctuary and altars are decorated with traditional folk art, carved with unique and sophisticated wooden patterns painted in red lacquer and gilded.
 In the main hall, there is a terracotta statue of Saint Joseph over 2 meters high.

 The church also has a set of bells, including four small bells and one large bell.
 Especially the large clock mounted in the middle of the church facade.
-The clock has an engraved alarm, time alarm, and alarm system linked to 5 bells hanging on two towers.
+The clock has an engraved alarm, time alarm, and an alarm system linked to 5 bells hanging on two towers.
 In the center of the square in front of the church is a metal statue of the Virgin Mary.
 Around the church are palanquins, flower beds, and a stone grotto behind.

 Currently, this is not only a religious symbol but also a place for entertainment and public exchanges for the people of the capital.

-Address: 40 P.Nha Chung, Hang Trong, Hoan Kiem District.
+Address: 40 P.Nha Chung, Hoan Kiem Ward.

 Long Bien Bridge

-Long Bien bridgeNot only simply spanning the two banks of the Red River, Long Bien Bridge is also a mark connecting the present and the old memories of people who love Hanoi.
-Long Bien Bridge was built in 1898, people also call it Song Cai Bridge or Bo De Bridge because the bridge spans Bo De wharf, Gia Lam, Hanoi.
-With a length of 1,682 m and an 896 m long approach bridge, Long Bien bridge is divided into 9 frames, each frame is 61 m long.
-According to the original design, the bridge has a total of 19 steel beam spans placed on 20 pillars over 40 m high.
-Currently, the bridge is for a single railway running in the middle, with two lanes for motor vehicles and pedestrians on both sides.
-The special thing is that the traffic flow in the forward direction of the bridge is on the left side, not the right side like other bridges.
+because it spans Bo De wharf in Gia Lam, Hanoi.
+With a length of 1,682 m and an 896 m-long approach bridge, Long Bien Bridge is divided into 9 frames, each 61 m long.
+According to the original design, the bridge has 19 steel-beam spans supported on 20 pillars, each over 40 m high.
+Currently, the bridge has a single railway running down the middle, with two lanes for motor vehicles and pedestrians on both sides.
+The special thing is that the traffic flow in the bridge’s forward direction is on the left side, not the right side as on other bridges.

 The bridge is a witness to many ups and downs in Vietnamese history.
-This ancient bridge is a cultural, historical and architectural symbol of the Capital.
+This ancient bridge is a cultural, historical, and architectural symbol of the Capital.
 Coming here, in addition to exploring ancient architecture, you can also freely check in with amazing shooting angles.

-Location: Long Bien bridge, Ngoc Thuy, Hoan Kiem District
+Location: Long Bien Bridge, Hoan Kiem Ward.

 Hanoi Opera House